 Sadly, Bob passed away in 2019.
 But his legacy lives on, with the Hawke’s Brewing team continuing to donate Bob’s share to Landcare Australia; after the first four years, the amount given to fund conservation projects had reached a quarter of a million dollars, with no sign of slowing down.

-With a Marrickville brewery planned to open in late 2021 – and a taproom to follow – Hawke’s will join a local community of breweries and beer lovers, even as it seeks to reach drinkers across the country.
+It sees Hawke’s join a vibrant local community of breweries and beer lovers, even as the team seeks to reach drinkers across the country.
 Because this independent brewery’s goal is to make beer that appeals to as many Aussies as possible.

 After all, Hawke’s Brewing was always meant to capture something of the Australian spirit.
 It’s not about politics, or even about one particular politician.
 It’s about holding onto something we can all aspire to: having a courageous spirit, having integrity, and having a beer with your mates.
 It just so happens that can all be symbolised by a fun-loving larrikin and a warm-hearted leader.